yue-wu-1/cinematic-galaxy-nexus/Readme for Project.txt

 ## Overview
 Cinematic Galaxy Nexus is an interactive movie search and recommendation system that uses a graph-based approach to explore relationships between movies and actors.
 This web-based tool allows users to:

 1.Search for movies by title, genre, or actor.
 2.Discover the most influential actors within a specific year range.
-3.Find the shortest connection between two actors based on shared movies.
+3.Find the shortest connection path between any two actors based on co-starring movies.
 4.Generate movie and actor recommendations with visualized connection graphs.
-Note: The system is built using Flask (backend) and JavaScript (frontend), combined with graph-based algorithms via NetworkX for processing relationships between movies and actors.
+Note: This system is built using Flask framework

 ## Interactions and Prompts

 # Movie Search Engine
 1.Prompts:
-    "Search By" (Title, Actor, Genre) - drop down box "Search Query" (Input field)
+    Drop Down Box:   "Search By" (Title, Actor, Genre) User-input Text: "Search Query"
-    "Sort By" (Release Time, Average Vote Rate, Vote Count, Popularity) - drop down box "Order" (Ascending or Descending) - drop down box 2.Output:
+    Drop Down Box:   "Sort By" (Release Time, Average Vote Rate, Vote Count, Popularity) Drop Down Box:   "Order" (Ascending or Descending) 2.Output:
-    A list of movies with Name, Genres, Average Vote, Vote Count, Popularity, Release Date, Overview and hyperlink nevigating to homepage.
+    A list of movies with Name, Genres, Average Vote, Vote Count, Popularity, Release Date, Overview and hyperlink navigating to movie's homepage.

 # Most Influential Actor
 1.Prompts:
-    "Start Year" and "End Year" (Numeric inputs for a year range, limited from 2015 to 2024) 2.Output:
+    User-input Number: "Enter Start Year" | "Enter End Year" (limited from 2015 to 2024) 2.Output:
-    The most influential actor in a given time period, based on page-rank weighted by popularity of movie.
+    The most influential actor in a given time period, based on page-rank weighted by popularity of movies.

 # Actor Recommendation
 1.Prompts:
-    "Actor Name" (Text input)
+    User-input Text: "Enter Actor Name"
 2.Output:
-    1)Top 10 Recommended Actors who have significant shared connections (co-starring in movies).
-    2)Graph Visualization of direct actor connections, weighted by co-starring movies and its popularity.
+    1)Top 10 Recommended actors based on relevance to target actor 2)Graph Visualization of direct actors' connections, weighted by co-starring movies and corresponding popularity.

 # Shortest Actor Connection
 1.Prompts:
-    "Actor Name 1" and "Actor Name 2" (Text inputs) 2.Output:
+    User-input Text: "Enter Actor Name 1" and "Enter Actor Name 2" 2.Output:
-    The shortest connection (path) between the two actors, with an explanation of the movies connecting them.
+    The shortest connection path between any two actors, with navigation using co-starring movies

 # Movie Recommendation
 1.Prompts:
-    "Movie Name" (Text input)
+    User-input Text: "Movie Name"
 2.Output:
-    1)Top 10 Recommended Movies sharing significantly similar actors or genres based on Jaccard Index.
+    1)Top 10 Recommended Movies based on shared actors or genres.
-    2)Graph Visualization of direct movie connections.
+    2)Graph Visualization of movies' connection, weighted by Jaccard Index.

-## Special Instructions
-# Required Files:
-    1.movies_actors.csv (Dataset containing movie and actor data, extracted from TMDB API.) this csv file is already in the project directory.
-It is created by TMDB_Data_Retrieve.py and it contains movie data from 2015-2024.
-If you want to explore movie data out of this range, you can modify TMDB_Data_Retrieve.py.
-(API keys: eyJhbGciOiJIUzI1NiJ9.eyJhdWQiOiI1Zjc2NjgzYzZiMzQ2MThlZTVjZTY4ZTU3M2ZlYzc0NyIsIm5iZiI6MTczMjQ4ODAyOS43MjcsInN1YiI6IjY3NDNhYjVkNjg4MjMwMDRjYTljYjJjMiIsInNjb3BlcyI6WyJhcGlfcmVhZCJdLCJ2ZXJzaW9uIjoxfQ.KmOn1hc0C0Q0VGZ8HxPraIeu9f9GvYUAK-MbiekEFK0)

-    Note: Ensure movies_actors.csv is placed in the same directory as the project.

-# Static Directory:
-The project generates graph images dynamically.
-Ensure a static/ directory exists in your project folder for saving these images.

-# Required Python Packages
+API note: To save time for launching project.
+I have saved data retrieved from TMDB API into movies_actors.csv file.
+So you do not need API key to launch this project.
+This file contains most movies (first 50 pages) released from 2015 to 2024 on TMDB database.
+If you want to retrieve even more movie data, which may spend long time, from TMDB API, you can modify release_year parameters in TMDB_Data_Retrieve.py. and run it.
+Then the exist movies_actors.csv file will be replaced and you can use this recommendation system to explore more movie data.
+Have fun!

+API keys (Optional): eyJhbGciOiJIUzI1NiJ9.eyJhdWQiOiI1Zjc2NjgzYzZiMzQ2MThlZTVjZTY4ZTU3M2ZlYzc0NyIsIm5iZiI6MTczMjQ4ODAyOS43MjcsInN1YiI6IjY3NDNhYjVkNjg4MjMwMDRjYTljYjJjMiIsInNjb3BlcyI6WyJhcGlfcmVhZCJdLCJ2ZXJzaW9uIjoxfQ.KmOn1hc0C0Q0VGZ8HxPraIeu9f9GvYUAK-MbiekEFK0)

+******************************************Launch Instruction************************************
+1. Download the whole project directory to local computer [Do not change directory structure]
-Flask, pandas, numpy, networkx, matplotlib, requests, textwrap Install them using the following command:
+2. Required Python Packages: Flask, pandas, numpy, networkx, matplotlib, requests Install them using the following command:
-#pip install flask pandas numpy networkx matplotlib requests textwrap
+	#pip install flask pandas numpy networkx matplotlib requests

-# Running the Program:
-Use python app.py to start the Flask server.
-Open http://127.0.0.1:5000/ in your browser.
+3. Running run.py on terminal using following command:
+	#python3 run.py
+4. If successful, you will see "Running on http://xxx.x.x.x:5000" on your terminal.
+Open that http://127.0.0.1:5000/ in your browser then you can interact with this website.

-## Directory Structure
+## Directory Structure [do not change]

 movie_app/
 │
 ├── _pychche_
 ├── static/
-│   ├── style.css
+│   ├── css
+│   │
-│   └── images/
+│   ├── images
-│       └── movie_universe_background.png
+│   └── music
 ├── templates
-│   └── index.html
+│
-├── app.py
+├── run.py
 ├── DataStructrue.py
 ├── movies_actors.csv
+├── TMDB_Data_Retrieve.py

 Network (Graph) Organization
 1. Actor Graph
 Nodes: Actors (represented by actor IDs and names).
-Edges: Connections between actors who starred in the same movie.
+Edges: Connections between actors who co-starring same movies.
 Edge Weights: Calculated based on movie popularity (normalized values).

 2. Movie Graph
 Nodes: Movies (represented by movie IDs and titles).
-Edges: Connections between movies sharing Actors (shared actors) and Genres (common genres).
+Edges: Connections between movies with shared Actors and Genres.
 Edge Weights: Calculated using Jaccard Index based on shared actors and genres

 Output Visualizations
-Actor and Movie Graphs are dynamically visualized with:
-Node colors: Pink (actors), Skyblue (movies)
-Edge colors: Skyblue for actors, Pink for movies

-Enjoy navigating the Cinematic Galaxy! 🚀
+1. Actors' connection visualization shows the input actor in the center, with top 10 most relevant actors radiating outward.
+Numbers on edge indicates degree centrality weighted by popularity.
+Node size represents relevance.
+2. Movies' connection visualization shows the input movie in the center, with their top 10 most similar movies radiating outward.
+Numbers on edge indicate Jaccard Index based on genres and actors.
+Node size represents degree of similarity.

+Welcome to Cinematic Galaxy Nexus.
+Have Fun! 🚀🚀🚀